WELCOME TO TOXIC CABIN AIR

 The Skies May Not Be as Friendly as You Think!

 Bleed air is air which comes into an airline cabin through the air conditioning intake.
-Air passes through the jet engine and generally goes three places.
+First air passes through the jet engine and generally goes three places.
 One place is past the engine, hydraulic oil, and then into the cabin to be cooled as cabin air for the crew and passengers.
 Oil or fluid in the APU can also become hydrolyzed and cause the same injury.
+Hydrolyzed means that the oil burns at over 500 degrees and is converted to a toxic gas similar in composition to agent orange which most people are familiar with.

 When there is a hydraulic leak, the oil/fluid is heated dramatically by the engine.
 The outside air goes past the hydrolized oil, which is burned at over 500 degrees, creating a toxic substance called TOCP, with similar charactistics to what was known as agent orange by military personnel.